wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.2 - Continuous Integration/Demo 2.2.md

     ![](<media/browse_triggers_tab.png>)

-    > Builds can be triggered two different ways:
+    > Builds can be triggered in two different ways:
     >
     > * On each checkin (batch or single commits)
     > * Scheduled times (weekly reccurence)